 The real question is: will you internalize it.

-In a nutshell, the main concept behind Transformation Mastery is very simple and it’s the revisitation of an ancient message that is very popular in Eastern philosophies and religions.
+And it’s the revisitation of an ancient message in Eastern philosophies and religions.

 And it’s this: the happiness that you crave is not to be found in the external world.